 - Discrimination on the Basis of Source of Income

 - How to Survive Legally as a Landlord

 - How Landlords Can Prevent Discrimination Lawsuits

-If you have any questions about the impact of COVID-19 on New York landlord tenant law, please contact our office today to arrange a free consultation.
+If you have any questions about the impact of COVID-19 on New York landlord tenant law, please contact our office today to arrange a legal consultation.
 We are here to help.